-United States History, with as much detail as possible, examines how the United States evolved from a European colony to a world power.
-In this course, there will be no flinching from the uncomfortable truths that brought this evolution about, and a survey of America’s past involves neither undue celebration nor condemnation.
-Furthermore, this course makes every effort to avoid elevating into myth or demonizing into infamy any of the principal figures who contributed to America’s current stature.
-Students are welcome to their own ideologies and political convictions, but are encouraged not to set thinking fixed upon them.
-The goal of this course is that students relish the complexities of American history and leave the course with more questions than with comfortable certainties about the past.
+With as much chronology and detail as possible, this class on United States history looks at how the nation evolved from a European colony to a world power.
+There is no flinching in its presentation of events, from the uncomfortable truths that brought this evolution about.
+This survey of America’s past involves neither undue celebration nor condemnation, and it makes every effort to avoid elevating into myth or demonizing into infamy any of the principal figures who contributed to America’s current stature.
+All students are welcome to their individual ideologies and political convictions, but it is preferable that their thinking not be fixed upon them.
+The goal for this class is not to tell students what to think but to expose them to and perhaps even get them to relish the complexities of American history, so that each student leaves this course with enduring curiosities rather than comfortable certainties about the past.

 AP European History covers the run of European history from the fall of the Roman Empire to the fall of the Soviet Union in 1991.
 It is divided into four quarters, each quarter consisting of at least four thematic units.
 Each unit is followed by an exam involving ten or more short answer responses and one essay.
 In each quarter students write one paper on any of the units covered in class.
 As a way of grounding their research, students form a thesis about a principal historical event that seems preeminent throughout the quarter, for example: The Reformation for the first quarter; The French Revolution for the second quarter; the effects of industrialism or imperialism on European social and political relations for the third quarter; and the impact of World War I for the final quarter.